Caesarean Delivery – All About C-Section Birth

 As with any surgery, there’s usually some degree of pain and discomfort after a C-section.
 The recovery period is also a little longer than for vaginal births.
-Right after the surgery, you may feel slightly nauseous, itchy, and sore; these are all normal reactions to the anaesthesia and surgery and your doctor might even prescribe medication for these reactions.
+Right after the surgery, you may feel slightly nauseous, itchy, and sore; these are all normal reactions to the anaesthesia and surgery, and your doctor might even prescribe medication for these reactions.
 Coughing and sneezing hurt a bit for a while.

-Caesarean Birth- How to Prepare for a C-Section Delivery
+How to Prepare for a C-Section Delivery

 1. Create a C-section Wish List

-As an expectant mother, you can control various factors surrounded to the surgery which will help make your experience a positive one.
+As an expectant mother, you can control various factors surrounded to the surgery, which will help make your experience a positive one.
 Here are a few options you may consider:

-- Music in the operating theatre
+- Music in the operating theatre.

-- If you like some support from a friend or a relative do ask them if they can stay by your side during the C-section
+- If you like some support from a friend or a relative, do ask them if they can stay by your side during the C-section.

-2. A C-Section Delivery is Just Another Way of Giving Birth.
+2. A C-Section Delivery Is Just Another Way of Giving Birth

 3. Take Control

-Eat lightly for 12 hours before to surgery if you’re scheduled for a C-section.
+Eat lightly for 12 hours before the surgery if you’re scheduled for a C-section.
 Food and waste move through your body with the help of a squeezing motion by the intestinal muscles.
 Because of surgery, the muscles of the intestines slow down considerably making it harder for the food and water to travel through the body.
-Eat light, easily digestible food which reduces gas build-up, and helps the intestines resume normal function sooner
+Eat light, easily digestible food which reduces gas build-up, and helps the intestines resume normal function sooner.

-4. Choose a mantra
+4. Choose a Mantra

 Risks of a Caesarean Delivery

-There are risks involved with a Caesarean delivery as with any major surgical procedure.
+There are risks involved with a caesarean delivery as with any major surgical procedure.
 It is important to know and understand your risks before having a caesarean procedure.
 A good understanding will help you in your discussions with your health care provider and help you make informed decisions.

-Risks and Complications for the Mom
+1. Risks and Complications for the Mom

 Do remember that most of the following risks are associated with any type of abdominal surgery.

-Risks and Complications for the Baby
+2. Risks and Complications for the Baby

-Mother Care After a C-Section Delivery:
+Mother Care After a C-Section Delivery

 Your doctor will ask you to rest and limit your movements so that you don’t put undue stress on the incision.
 Make sure you take the advice as ignoring it will lead to an extended recovery time.

 Your scar will be sore for several weeks.
 Make sure you refrain from carrying and holding anything except the baby.
-When nursing or cuddling, use a nursing pillow, or a normal pillow placed over your incision to lay the baby on
+When nursing or cuddling, use a nursing pillow, or a normal pillow placed over your incision to lay the baby on.

 Numbness, pulling and itching around the incision are normal and will fade.
-Call your doctor if you are in pain, suffering from a fever, or the if the wound is oozy or red.
+Call your doctor if you are in pain, suffering from a fever, or if the wound is oozy or red.
 These may be symptoms of an infection.
-While some clear fluid discharge is normal, it is advisable to talk to your doctor about it anyway
+While some clear fluid discharge is normal, it is advisable to talk to your doctor about it anyway.

 Constipation is a common problem many women face after pregnancy.
 Make sure you relax and avoid straining when you are on the toilet.
 Eating fibre-rich foods like vegetables and fruits and drinking plenty of fluids is one of the precautions you should take after a C-section.
-Your doctor may advise a mild laxative or stool softener if you face any problems
+Your doctor may advise a mild laxative or stool softener if you face any problems.

 You’ll have to wait until your incision heals before you resume a regular workout schedule, but it is easy to exercise and facilitate recovery even when your movements are restricted.
 Boost circulation and muscle tone by stretching the calf muscles, flexing your feet, and wiggling your legs as much as you can comfortably.
 As your stamina increases, walk slowly around the house, resting frequently.
-This helps improve your digestion too.
-Walking around helps build stamina, and soon enough you will feel well enough to venture out for a stroll with your little one
+This helps improve your digestion, too.
+Walking around helps build stamina, and soon enough, you will feel well enough to venture out for a stroll with your little one.

-Although it may be a challenge to resist taking charge of your little one and your home, remember that you must be fit enough to do justice to the task
+Although it may be a challenge to resist taking charge of your little one and your home, remember that you must be fit enough to do justice to the task.

 Also Read: Benefits & Risks of C-section